-While RAs offer distinct physical gain advantages, existing methods like recursive rotation Root-MUSIC (RR-Root-MUSIC) \cite{Jiang2025RotatableAD} heavily rely on repeated mechanical rotations and full-scale EVDs, inducing substantial overhead and unacceptable sensing delays for highly mobile UAVs.
-To resolve this critical bottleneck, a novel pre-rotation initialization and iterative greedy spatial-spectrum search (PRI-IGSS) scheme is proposed in this paper.
-Instead of recursive physical scanning, PRI-IGSS utilizes a limited number of mechanical rotations to coarsely align the high-gain beam and obtains an initial estimate via Root-MUSIC.
-Subsequently, the array is rotated to keep the target within the main lobe, and the sensing precision is iteratively refined in the digital domain through a greedy local search.
-In this way, the proposed method preserves the physical gain of RAs while drastically reducing mechanical rotation overhead and computational latency, making it highly suitable for real-time UAV target tracking.
+While rotatable antenna provides a direct channel gain advantage, existing rotatable antenna array-aided DOA estimation methods still suffer from computational overhead.
+For example, recursive rotation Root-MUSIC (RR-Root-MUSIC) \cite{Jiang2025RotatableAD} relies on repeated repeated eigenvalue decompositions (EVDs) to refine the DOA estimate, which may lead to high sensing latency and computational complexity.
+To address this problem, a low-complexity pre-rotation initialization and iterative greedy spatial-spectrum search (PRI-IGSS) method is proposed in this paper.
+In the proposed method, rotating array is used to increase the directional antenna gain and thereby improve the received SNR, while the final DOA is obtained from Root-MUSIC initialization and IGSS-based refinement.
+It is worth noting that the proposed method is different from conventional mechanically scanned radar (MSR).
+In MSR, the antenna beam is mechanically swept over an angular sector, and the mechanical pointing angle with the strongest received response is usually used to infer the target direction.
+In contrast, the proposed method is a subspace-based DOA estimation assisted by a rotatable antenna array.
+The array rotation is used to compensate for the off-boresight gain loss of directional receiving elements and to improve the effective received SNR.
+The final DOA is obtained by Root-MUSIC initialization and IGSS-based refinement.
+Then, both the sensing signal quality and the search efficiency can be improved, which makes the proposed method suitable for low-complexity UAV direction sensing.
 The main contributions of this paper can be summarized as follows: \begin{enumerate} \item To tackle the severe signal attenuation caused by the directive pattern of antenna elements, a rotatable array direction-sensing system model is established.
 By rotating the array toward the target, it can effectively ease the problem of sensing performance degradation particularly when the emitter deviates from the array boresight.